ostik16/contract-administrator/README.md

 - Person (right side)

 Contract View has all the information a contract has so:
-- Institution (Česká spořitelna)
+- Institution (bank in czechia (Česká spořitelna))
-- Owner of the contract
+- Owner of the contract - you can access detail of the person by clicking on it
 - Admin (main advisor) - you can access detail of the person by clicking on it
 - Advisors (the rest of the advisors if any) - you can access detail of a person by clicking on it
 - Date Created (when was the contract signed (for example))